 Royal Davui Island Resort, Fiji

 Royal Davui Island Resort, a private-island retreat, rises out of the crystal waters of Beqa Lagoon like the most romantic mirage ever.
-It's covered by palms, ringed with sand, and encircled by a reef with some of the world's best snorkeling.
-Dense foliage separates each thatch-roofed vale (Fijian for "house"), providing plenty of privacy for couples taking a dip in their individual plunge pools.
+It's covered in palms, ringed with sand, and encircled by a reef with some of the world's best snorkeling.
+Dense foliage separates each thatch-roofed Vale (Fijian for "house"), providing plenty of privacy for couples taking a dip in their individual plunge pools.
 After the sun sinks into the sea, head to the restaurant to cheer on a hermit-crab race or participate in a traditional kava ceremony.

 Guana Island, British Virgin Islands